 Oriental cockroaches prefer to live outdoors and live in warm, damp shady areas near the ground.
 Outside the house, these cockroaches will gather near or under trash cans.
-When temperatures drop, they may seek shelter indoors, but can tolerate cooler weather.
+When temperatures drop, they may seek shelter indoors but can tolerate cooler weather.
 Oriental cockroaches may enter homes in food packages from grocery stores or gain access under exterior doors, garage doors, through air ducts and ventilators.
 Inside, they tend to remain on lower floors and move more slowly than other species.
-The most common areas to find oriental cockroaches in homes are toilets, bathtubs, sinks, radiators and pipes.
+The most common areas to find oriental cockroaches in homes are toilets, bathtubs, sinks, radiators, and pipes.

 Oriental Cockroach Behaviors, Threats or Dangers

-Oriental cockroaches are not aggressive and will rarely both humans.
+Oriental cockroaches are not aggressive and will rarely bite humans.
 They also are not likely to damage homes.
 The main danger with these pests in Puerto Rico is that they do present a serious threat to your health and the health of your family.
 Cockroaches are known for spreading disease and have been discovered to carry 33 different kinds of bacteria, including E. Coli and Salmonella.
 Cockroaches contaminate food items and the surfaces in our homes with harmful bacteria as they forage for food.
 They also pose a major threat to people with allergies or asthma as their shed skins and feces can cause serious reactions in these individuals.